davyjr/Hello-World/README.md

 # Hello-World

-Greetings! davyjr here, with amateur HTML, CSS, Javascript, jQuery, and C++ experience.
+Greetings! davyjr here with amateur HTML, CSS, Javascript, jQuery, and C++ experience.
 Thanks for stopping by.
 #KeepItGranola